 What to do if you touch a bat

 If someone has touched a bat (even if there is no obvious bite or scratch), follow these steps:

 - Wash the area with soap and water for at least 15 minutes.
 This greatly reduces the chance of rabies infection.

 - Seek medical help from your health care provider or contact the Northern Health public health department immediately at 250-565-7322.

-- The Northern Health public health team will assess the risk of rabies and may recommend and provide a vaccine to prevent infection.
+- The Northern Health Public Health team will assess the risk of rabies and may give a vaccine to prevent infection.

 More information about rabies and its transmission can be found at: